The Smiths: 1982: Formation and early performances

 In May 1982, Johnny Marr and his friend Steve Pomfret went to the home of Steven Morrissey in Stretford to invite him to form a band.
 Marr and Morrissey had met at a Patti Smith gig at Manchester's Apollo Theatre on 31 August 1978, when Marr was 14 and Morrissey was 19.
 They bonded through their love of poetry and literature.
-A fan of the New York Dolls, Marr had been impressed that Morrissey had authored a book on the band and was inspired to turn up on his doorstep following the example of Jerry Leiber, who had formed his working partnership with Mike Stoller after turning up at Stoller's door.
+A fan of the New York Dolls, Marr had been impressed that Morrissey had written a book on the band and was inspired to turn up on his doorstep following the example of Jerry Leiber, who had formed his working partnership with Mike Stoller after turning up at Stoller's door.
 According to Morrissey: "We got on absolutely famously.
 We were very similar in drive."
-Conversing, the two found that they were fans of many of the same bands.
+The two found that they were fans of many of the same bands.
+When Marr looked through Morrissey's singles collection, he found the Monochrome Set, a band they both admired.
 The next day, Morrissey phoned Marr to confirm that he would be interested in forming a band with him.

 A few days later, Morrissey and Marr held their first rehearsal in Marr's rented attic room in Bowdon.
 Morrissey provided the lyrics for "Don't Blow Your Own Horn", the first song that they worked on; however, they decided against retaining the song, with Marr commenting that "neither of us liked it very much".
-The next song that they worked on was "The Hand That Rocks the Cradle", again was based on lyrics produced by Morrissey.
-Marr based the tempo on the Patti Smith song "Kimberly", and they recorded it on Marr's TEAC three-track cassette recorder.
+The next song that they worked on was "The Hand That Rocks the Cradle", which again was based on lyrics produced by Morrissey.
+Marr based the tempo on the Patti Smith song "Kimberly", and they recorded it on Marr's TEAC four-track cassette recorder.
 The third track that the duo worked on was "Suffer Little Children".
-Alongside these original compositions, Morrissey suggested that the band produce a cover of "I Want a Boy for My Birthday", a song by the 1960s American girl band the Cookies; although he had never heard of the song before, Marr agreed, enjoying the subversive element of having a male vocalist sing it, and the song was recorded on his TEAC machine.
+Alongside these original compositions, Morrissey suggested that the band produce a cover of "I Want a Boy for My Birthday", a song by the 1960s American girl group the Cookies; although he had never heard of the song before, Marr agreed, enjoying the subversive element of having a male vocalist sing it, and the song was recorded on his TEAC machine.

 By late 1982, Morrissey had chosen the band name the Smiths.
 He said later that "it was the most ordinary name and I thought it was time that the ordinary folk of the world showed their faces".
 Around the time of the band's formation, Morrissey decided that he would be publicly known only by his surname, with Marr referring to him as "Mozzer" or "Moz".
 In 1983, he forbade those around him from using the name "Steven", which he despised.